 Effect of Supreme Court ruling: Rhode Island’s attorney general believes the 2019 Reproductive Privacy Act will continue to protect access to abortion.
 Planned Parenthood Votes!
 Rhode Island also said abortion will remain legal regardless of the decision because the right was codified in state law.

-What’s next: On the Monday after the Supreme Court decision, Rhode Island’s Democratic governor said he will sign an executive order to shield abortion providers in the state from lawsuits by anti-abortion activists in other states.
+What’s next: On the Monday after the Supreme Court decision, Rhode Island’s Democratic governor, Daniel McKee, said he will sign an executive order to shield abortion providers in the state from lawsuits by anti-abortion activists in other states.
 McKee’s office didn’t have a date for the signing, but said the governor wants to act as soon as possible.
 Two of his opponents in September's Democratic primary for governor, Secretary of State Nellie Gorbea and Matt Brown, had urged McKee to sign such an order.
 They also want state lawmakers to return for a special session to add abortion coverage to Rhode Island’s Medicaid program and to the insurance coverage for state employees.
 Legislative leaders said they plan to address abortion coverage next year because it has financial implications and wasn’t included in this year's budget.

 Political control: South Carolina has a Republican governor, and its General Assembly is dominated by the GOP.
 However, the party doesn’t quite have the two-thirds majority in either chamber needed to overcome procedural hurdles or a veto if a Democrat wins the 2022 gubernatorial election.